 Depending on which parts of the Episerver platform are implemented, you have various administration options in the user interface.
-The options in this topic apply to a standard installation of Episerver and related products; a customized site might have additional administration options.
+The options in this topic apply to the standard options of Episerver and related products; a customized site might have additional administration options.